StrangeGirlMurph/Facial-Landmark-Detection/README.md

   + Results ⁘ loss: 4.2459 - masked_mean_absolute_error: 1.5622 - masked_accuracy: 0.6248
   + Specialties ⁘ more augmentation (rotation, horizontal flip, crop & pad, perspective, brightness & contrast)

-## Reference
+## Dataset references
 ### [Facial Keypoints Dataset](https://www.kaggle.com/c/facial-keypoints-detection/overview)
 The dataset for the kaggle competition from where we have the image dataset was graciously provided by Dr. Yoshua Bengio of the University of Montreal.
-James Petterson.

 ### [300VW Dataset](https://ibug.doc.ic.ac.uk/resources/300-VW/)
-To test on labeled video data we are using the 300VW dataset:
+To test on labeled video data we are using the 300VW dataset.

 [1] J.Shen, S.Zafeiriou, G. S. Chrysos, J.Kossaifi, G.Tzimiropoulos, and M. Pantic.
 The first facial landmark tracking in-the-wild challenge: Benchmark and results.
 In IEEE International Conference on Computer Vision Workshops (ICCVW), 2015.
 IEEE, 2015.